Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 For more information about the specifics of the code/set up click here: [Appendix K: FinalCode&Settup](FinalCode&Settup.md)

-To See the original design, the Hardware Proposal: [Appendix I: Software Proposal](SoftwareProposal.md)

 ## System Verification

 _Include the team's final completed system verification matrix_